 Economic damages are easy to quantify.
-Simply keep all receipts for expenditures related to your injuries and losses after a Bradenton car accident.
-Keeping them all in a special folder is helpful, and you can write out receipts for housekeepers or cooking services if they’re not otherwise provided.
-Car accident attorneys often work with economic experts to track these damages and calculate your future needs.
-For serious and permanent injuries, Florida courts and insurance companies will typically consider certified expert reports as evidence of economic damages.
+Simply keep all receipts for expenditures related to your injuries and losses after a car accident.
+Keeping them all in a special folder is helpful, and you can write out receipts for housekeepers or cooking services if they're not otherwise provided.
+Bradenton car accident attorneys often work with economic experts to track these damages and calculate your future needs.
+For serious and permanent injuries, courts and insurance companies will typically consider certified expert reports as evidence of economic damages.

 It's difficult to gather evidence of non-economic damages, even though this often accounts for claimants' most serious injuries.
 Keeping a mood or pain journal, whether by hand or the use of a phone application, helps prove the reality of the pain and suffering caused by a car accident.
 Ensuring a psychologist is keeping records for car accident-related counseling is also helpful, as is evidence of any drugs prescribed to mitigate physical and emotional pain.

 Before-and-after evidence of lifestyle changes is also essential to recovering non-economic compensation in Bradenton.
 Examples of such evidence include gym records, hobby photos, or testimony from gym trainers to prove you commonly enjoyed certain activities before an accident.
 Friends and family can then testify how the accident has affected a claimant's mood and prevented him or her from engaging in previously enjoyed activities.